A Practical Approach to Interval Refinement for math.h/cmath Functions

-\leveltwo{Implementation and Experiments} All the algorithms presented in this paper have been implemented and included in the ECLAIR software verification platform for C/\Cplusplus{} source code, Java source code and bytecode. \footnote{\url{http://bugseng.com/products/eclair}} For the analysis of integers and floating-point values, ECLAIR uses different domains: mainly multi-intervals with a judicious use of polyhedral approximations made available by (the commercial version of) the Parma Polyhedra Library (PPL) \cite{BagnaraHZ08SCP}.
+All the algorithms presented in this paper have been implemented and included in the ECLAIR software verification platform for C/\Cplusplus{} source code, Java source code and bytecode. \footnote{\url{http://bugseng.com/products/eclair}, last accessed on July 16th, 2020.} For the analysis of integers and floating-point values, ECLAIR mainly uses multi-intervals with a judicious use of polyhedral approximations made available by the Parma Polyhedra Library (PPL) \cite{BagnaraHZ08SCP}.
 For reasoning on the floating-point arithmetic operations, ECLAIR uses: \begin{itemize} \item algorithms realizing optimal direct projections as well as correct and precise indirect projections: the result is similar to the projections defined in \cite{Michel02}, but the ECLAIR algorithms never require working with precision greater than the operation data type; \item algorithms that exploit properties of the binary floating-point representations in order to obtain enhanced precision \cite{BagnaraCGG16IJOC}; \item dynamic linear relaxation techniques \cite{BelaidMR12,DenmatGD07} using the PPL to enhance constraint propagation with the relational information provided by convex polyhedra. \end{itemize}